Running Effectiveness and race planning

 You can use it to track improvements as you train for an event.

-Identifying Threshold Power uses specific test protocols.
+Identifying Threshold Power uses specific models and test protocols.
 These rely on regular maximum effort runs, which you should include as part of your training.

-The three most commonly used protocols are a Critical Power test (CP), modelled Functional Threshold Power (FTP) and Automatically calculated Critical Power (Auto-CP).
+The three most commonly used models are a Critical Power test (CP), modelled Functional Threshold Power (FTP) and Automatically calculated Critical Power (Auto-CP).

-The three protocols differ but are similar in their approach and purpose – they:
+The models differ but are similar in their approach and purpose – they:

 🔹 use the results from two or more maximum effort runs at differing durations